Using Technology to Treat Bite Pain

 Now T-Scan has an exciting new application.
 Extensive research of both the muscles and the teeth show the importance that an individual’s bite be aligned to clear all but the guiding tooth when you chew.
 However, this movement is impossible to measure without the computerized tracking provided by T-Scan.
 This new application is called “Disclusion Time Reduction”, or DTR, and is the most advanced dental technology available anywhere.

-The treatment itself is very easy on the patient.
-We take a series of measurements, and polish the teeth to provide the necessary clearance.
+The treatment itself is very easy for the patient.
+We take a series of measurements and polish the teeth to provide the necessary clearance.
 No numbing and only selectively recontouring of the necessary teeth is required.
 Most people are shocked at how very little of the tooth actually is removed, given the major life-changing improvements that they realize.

 Please talk with Dr. T, especially if you feel like things are not quite correct.
 You may be very pleasantly surprised at what a huge difference removing the “nail that sticks out” can make in your life.